zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/initiatives-overview/_index.md

 #### Linking an Epic from Your Jira Project {#link-epic-from-jira-project}

 {{% alert color="info" %}}
-Users that are not from the same company as the Jira project cannot add Jira epics from that project.
+Only Portfolio Managers and Contributors from the same company as the portfolio can link Jira epics to initiatives.
 {{% /alert %}}

 1. Make sure that [you have linked the Jira project to your portfolio](/developerportal/portfolio-management/integrate-with-jira/#link-jira-project).